-Target Achieved 2019/20 Achieved 2020/21 Achieved 2021/22 Comments Number of Interventions Achieved 1 147 1166 840 Significant catch up on high-risk program achieved in 2021/22.
-Discussed in further detail in Number of High Risk (A and B1) Interventions Achieved 100% 100% 14.3% 88.8% Section 3 on page 13 and in Appendix 1.
-Number of Service Requests • 663 (96.8% responded to within target time) 2238 (98.1% responded to within target time) 1396 (97.2% responded to within target time) This includes requests for Food Safety and Health & Safety.
-Number of Accident Investigations - 94 267 110 The team's role continues to gradually move from a focus on Covid-19 Interventions • - 3472 551 Covid-19, in line with Government direction.
-Discussed in further detail in Section 3 on page 13 and in Appendix 1.
+Target Achieved 2019/20 Achieved 2020/21 Achieved 2021/22 Achieved 2022/23 Comments Number of Interventions Achieved - 147 1166 840 747 Some catch up on high-risk program achieved in 2022/23.
+Discussed in further detail in Section 3 on page 13 Number of High Risk (A and B1) Interventions Achieved 100% 100% 14.3% 88.8% 50% and in Appendix 1.
+Number of Service Requests - 663 (96.8% responded to within target time) 2238 (98.1% responded to within target time) 1396 (97.2% responded to within target time) 707 (96.1% responded to within target time) This includes requests for Food Safety and Health & Safety.

+Number of Accident Investigations - 94 267 110 80 - Covid-19 Interventions - - 3472 551 - The team's has no ongoing role in Covid-19, in line with Government direction.
+Previous involvement is discussed in further detail in Section 3 on page 13 and in Appendix 1.

-^{}A further summary of LAE1 data return is summarised in Appendix 3.
+A further summary of LAE1 data return is summarised in Appendix 3.

-7.4 VARIATIONS FROM THE PLAN 2020/21
+7.4 VARIATIONS FROM THE PLAN 2022/23

 As can be seen above last year's performance, (compared to 2020/21) has significantly changed to a focus on the high risk program, in all three service areas.
-This follows governmental direction on living with Covid-19.
-There is, however, now an expectation by the FSA/HSE that both FAST and TS refocus on delivery the full range of interventions in 2022/23.
-This will be on a catch up on a risk priority basis and will be subject to a further discussion/monitoring in terms of priorities and resources.
+In 2022/23 there was an expectation by the FSA/HSE that both FAST and TS refocus on delivery the full range of interventions.
+This will continue going into 2023/24 on a catch up on a risk priority basis.
+This will be subject to a further discussion/monitoring in terms of priorities and resources.

-8.0 SERVICE DELIVERY 2022-23
+8.0 SERVICE DELIVERY 2023/24

-- 8.1 The impact of Covid-19 and the need for having a recovery plan to manage the backlog of outstanding interventions remains essential for FAST and TS teams.
-The impact of redeployment of resources to support the regulatory response to Covid-19 has been fully recognised and essential in the wider strategy to control the pandemic. - 8.2 The ongoing recovery plan for FAST and TS Teams is essential recovery to ensure: - diverted resources remain returned to the Food Safety, Food Standards, Feed and Health & Safety services; - backlog and due interventions will be executed on a risk priority basis, in line with guidance from the FSA and HSE, priority being those businesses posing greatest risk to public health/consumer protection; - the need to improve hygiene, safety and standards compliance and reduce risk by focusing activity where non-compliance is identified undertaking appropriate follow up/enforcement action; and - ensure the full operation of FHRS scheme and where new businesses are rated to allow trading online delivery platforms, hence supporting economic recovery of the City. - The FSA timeline of suggested recovery proposal for Food Safety and standards is summarised in Appendix 2.
-This has been used as a basis for all for Food Safety, Food Standards, Animal Feed and Health & Safety Plans for 2022/23.
-Work on this recovery commenced on 1st July 2021.
+- 8.1 The impact of Covid-19 and the backlog of outstanding interventions remaining, still remain ongoing challenges for FAST and TS teams.
+The impact of redeployment of resources to support the regulatory response to Covid-19 has been fully recognised and was essential, at that time in the wider strategy to control the pandemic. - 8.2 The priorities for FAST and TS Teams are to ensure: - backlog and due interventions will be executed on a risk priority basis, in line with guidance from the FSA and HSE, priority being those businesses posing greatest risk to public health/consumer protection; - the need to improve hygiene, safety and standards compliance and reduce risk by focusing activity where noncompliance is identified undertaking appropriate follow up/enforcement action; and - ensure the full operation of FHRS scheme and where new businesses are rated to allow trading online delivery platforms, hence supporting economic rejuvenation of the City. - 8.3 The FSA timeline of suggested recovery proposal for Food Safety and Standards is summarised in Appendix 2.
+This has been used as a basis for all for Food Safety, Food Standards, Animal Feed and Health & Safety Plans since 1st July 2021.
+This has now ended and the FSA/HSEs expectation is for all local authorities to return to the full range of low/high risk services that were operating prior to Covid-19.

-8.4 FOOD SAFETY WORK PLAN 2022/23
+8.4 FOOD SAFETY WORK PLAN 2023/24